La Niña is back. Here’s what that means.

 La Niña is the opposite of El Niño, which often makes headlines for spurring powerful southern storms that can generate beneficial rains in California and track across the entire nation.
 During La Niña, such winter storms tend to be less frequent.

-Sixty-one days remain until the start of meteorological winter (Dec.
-1) and forecasters are already looking ahead to what may be in store.
+About six weeks remain until the start of meteorological winter (Dec.
+1), and forecasters are already looking ahead to what may be in store.
 There’s still a long way to go before the first flakes fly in most places, but some meteorologists are already tossing their hats in the ring trying to broadly gauge what lurks ahead.

 What is La Niña?

 La Niña begins with a cooling of waters in the eastern tropical Pacific.
-The basin alternates between El Nina and La Niña every two to seven years on average.
-That pocket of cooler ocean waters chills the air above it, inducing broad sinking motion.
+The basin alternates between El Niño and La Niña every two to seven years on average.
+That pocket of cooler ocean water chills the air above it, inducing a broad sinking motion.
 It’s that subsidence, or downwelling of cool air, that topples the first atmospheric domino.

-During La Niña winters, high pressure near the Aleutian Chain shoves the polar jet stream north over Alaska, maintaining an active storm track there.
+During La Niña winters, high pressure near the Aleutian chain shoves the polar jet stream north over Alaska, maintaining an active storm track there.
 The Last Frontier often ends up cooler than average.
 The confluence of the polar and Pacific jet streams, as shown in the image above, helps drag some of that cold air across the Pacific Northwest and adjacent parts of the northern Plains.

-That keeps the northern U.S. anomalously wet while the South is left largely warm and dry.
+That keeps the northern U.S. anomalously wet, while the South is left largely warm and dry.
 This is bad news for California and other parts of the Southwest, which are enduring a historic drought.
 The persistence of warm, dry conditions would cause the drought to worsen and potentially prolong the fire season.

-La Niña first arrived in the fall of 2020 before fading away in May of 2021.
-Neutral conditions, bridging the divide between La Niña and El Niño prevailed through the early fall before the NOAA’s declaration of La Niña’s return Thursday.
+La Niña arrived in fall 2020 before fading away in May 2021.
+Neutral conditions, bridging the divide between La Niña and El Niño, prevailed through the early fall before the NOAA’s declaration of La Niña’s return Thursday.

-La Niña tends to exert a slight cooling effect on global temperatures but recent La Niña years are warmer than El Niño years were just a decade ago due to the warming influences of human-caused climate change.
-Even with La Nina influencing 2021′s global temperatures, it still has a greater than 99 percent chance to rank among the top 10-warmest years on record, according to NOAA.
+La Niña tends to exert a slight cooling effect on global temperatures, but recent La Niña years are warmer than El Niño years were just a decade ago due to the warming influences of human-caused climate change.
+Even with La Nina influencing 2021′s global temperatures, it still has a greater than 99 percent chance to rank among the top 10 warmest years on record, according to NOAA.

 Impact on hurricane season